emmt/QuickHeaps.jl/README.md

 and by a factor of 3.2 for the binary heap implemented by `QuickHeaps`.

-These timings also show that `heapify!` in `QuickHeaps` is faster than in `DataStructures` by a factor 1.3 with standard orderings and by a factor 1.9 with faster orderings.
+These timings also show that `heapify!` in `QuickHeaps` is faster than in `DataStructures` by a factor greater than 1.5 with standard orderings and by a factor better than 2 with faster orderings.